 The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped Tuesday for the eighth consecutive day, decreasing 1.9 cents to $5.96.

-The average price has dropped 6.6 cents over the past eight days, including eight-tenths of a cent on Tuesday, according to figures from the AAA and Oil Price Information Service.
-It is 6.4 cents less than one week ago and 17.1 cents lower than a month ago but 34.3 cents more than one year ago.
-The average price has risen 71.4 cents since the start of the year.
+The average price has dropped 11 cents over the past eight days, including eight-tenths of a cent Monday, according to figures from the AAA and Oil Price Information Service.
+It is 10.9 cents less than one week ago but 71.3 cents higher than one month ago and $1.997 more than one year ago.